 As with any ESL teaching model, there are a few disadvantages to choosing the marketplace for teaching English online.
 Some of the most problematic are:

 You’ll need to be good at self-advertising

 Companies that use the ESL marketplace model are competitive places to work, so you’ll need to do a great job of promoting yourself if you want to set yourself apart and attract students.
-This means that you’ll need to put together an eye-catching profile, which usually includes filming a compelling introduction video, or highlighting your unique qualifications, such as Specialized Certification in Teaching English Online.
+This means that you’ll need to put together an eye-catching profile, which usually includes filming a compelling introduction video, or highlighting your unique qualifications, such as Specialized Certification in Teaching English Online or ESL professional development you’ve completed.
 Creating all of the components of your profile can sometimes be time-consuming.

 You have to know how to sell your first class

 Each time you teach a new student or conduct a trial class, you’ll have to be aware of how to present the lesson in a way that will get the student to sign up for more classes with you.
 This means that rather than solely focusing on teaching, you’ll also have to think about marketing yourself and your class.

 You are in charge of creating lesson plans